Canadian insurance tax guide: Are your insurance premiums tax deductible?

 Discover how to save on car insurance and minimize tax deductions:

-Landlords can also write off insurance premiums on a rental property, including insurance on the building and included contents.
-However, tenant insurance is not tax deductible for most renters, with some exceptions if you work from home.
+Landlords can also write off insurance premiums on a rental property, including insurance on the building and its contents.
+However, tenant insurance is not tax deductible for most renters, unless the home is used for work.

 Also read: How tenant insurance helps landlords and tenants lower their risk